 For any faith community to make long-lasting, appropriate changes, a planning structure will be needed.
-Enlist a group of committed people, including those with disabilities, and create an on-going ministry focusing on disability issues and connected to the governing council of the faith community.
+Enlist a group of committed people, including individuals with disabilities, and create an on-going ministry focusing on belonging for individuals with disabilities and connected to the governing councils of the faith community.